Skip to content

 caramelized onions and garlic

-Pour the pureed tomatoes and stew over low to medium heat for 30 minutes or until thick.
+Pour the pureed tomatoes and stew over medium heat for 30 minutes or until thick.

 pouring pureed tomatoes into a pot